amdegroot/deepgenres.torch/README.md

       5. Repeat this process for each genre of your choice and then update config.lua to support the genres you've selected.
           * Currently the config file is set up for Classical, Country, Hip-Hop, Rock, and (of course) Tropical-House.

+ ## Pre-Processing
- 2. Next, using sox, we combine the two stereo channels to mono, and convert all of our songs to spectrograms so that they can be processed by the Conv-Net in a way that is similar to normal images.
+ Next, using sox, we combine the two stereo channels to mono, and convert all of our songs to spectrograms so that they can be processed by the Conv-Net in a way that is similar to normal images.
  <img align="center" src= "https://github.com/amdegroot/deepgenres.torch/blob/master/doc/spectrogram_example.png"/>

- 3. In order to make the most of the data we have, we slice-up these spectrograms to produce several small ~2 second clips that we can train on and treat as individual instances.
+ In order to make the most of the data we have, we slice-up these spectrograms to produce several small ~2 second clips that we can train on and treat as individual instances.
  <img align="center" src= "https://github.com/amdegroot/deepgenres.torch/blob/master/doc/sliced_spec_example.png"/>

 ## Full Pipeline